f5devcentral/f5-agility-labs-xc/docs/class9/intro.rst

 F5 Distributed Cloud Console.

 ..
 NOTE::
-   If you already have access to the F5 Distributed Cloud, try using your existing credentials for login to the F5 **Policy Supervisor** console.
+   Please wait for an email from
-   If you do not already have workihg credentails, you must wait for an email from **F5 Distributed Cloud <no-reply@cloud.f5.com>**, which should be delivered to your email inbox a few minutes after initial launch of this course in UDF.
+   **F5 Distributed Cloud <no-reply@cloud.f5.com>**, which should be delivered to your email inbox a few minutes after initial launch of this course in UDF.

-.. warning:: If you have not received the email to change your credentials or ran into problems changing your credentials, please stop and get help from one of the Lab Assistants.
+.. warning:: If you have not received the email to change your credentials or ran into problems changing your credentials specifically for *Account name*: **f5-xc-lab-mcn**, please stop and get help from one of the Lab Assistants.

 +----------------------------------------------------------------------------------------------+
 | Locate the **Update Your Account** email sent to you from                                    |